-- Agency experience preferred (experience with lifestyle, entertainment, tech and corporate accounts).
+- Agency experience highly preferred (experience with lifestyle, entertainment, consumer, FMCG, tech and corporate accounts).

-- Write press releases, news stories, articles, case studies and product pieces
+- Write press releases, news stories, articles, and product pieces

-- Pitch press releases and feature ideas by phone or email to journalists, across print, broadcast and online, to interest them in covering clients’ stories
+- Pitch press releases and feature ideas by phone or email to the media, across print, broadcast and online, to secure coverage

-- Respond to phone calls and emails from journalists
+- Respond to phone calls and emails from the media

-- Arrange interviews and editorial meetings with key journalists for clients’ spokespeople - in person or over the phone - and facilitate these meetings where appropriate
+- Arrange interviews and editorial meetings with key journalists for clients’ in person or over the phone - and facilitate these meetings where necessary

 - Monitor media coverage and report results to the wider team and clients